GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/00-bootstrap/README.md

 If you are using a billing account belonging to a different organization (e.g. in multiple organization setups), some initial configurations are needed to ensure the identities running this stage can assign billing-related roles.

-If the billing organization is managed by another version of this stage, we leverage the `organizationIamAdmin` created there, to allow restricted granting of billing roles at the organization level.
+If the billing organization is managed by another version of this stage, we leverage the `organizationIamAdmin` role created there, to allow restricted granting of billing roles at the organization level.

-If that's not the case, an equivalent role needs to exist, or the predefined `resourcemanager.organizationAdmin` role can be used if it's not managed authoritatively.
+If that's not the case, an equivalent role needs to exist, or the predefined `resourcemanager.organizationAdmin` role can be used if not managed authoritatively.
 The role name then needs to be manually changed in the `billing.tf` file, in the `google_organization_iam_binding` resource.

 The identity applying this stage for the first time also needs two roles in billing organization, they can be removed after the first `apply` completes successfully: